galette-community/docker/README.md

 galette/galette:latest
 ```
 * go to localhost:8080 and complete installation (database, etc)
-* In terminal, connect to container console `docker container exec -ti galette bash`
-* and type `cat /var/www/galette/config/config.inc.php` to check and copy your dabatase configuration
-* exit from container console  : `exit`
 * stop container `docker container stop galette` and remove it `docker container rm galette`

 Now your Galette database is created, to have a persistent MySQL/PostgreSQL configuration, you need to mount your `config.inc.php` as a volume